marcosdefina/bsc_random/ackermann/README.md

-The goal of this repo is to create a terminal visualization of ackermann's decision branching.
+The goal of this repo is to create a terminal visualization of Ackermann's decision branching.

 # The Ackermann Function